rfaulhaber/forcedata/README.md

 CLI tool for loading data in Salesforce.
 Currently under development.

+This was written mostly as an exercise in writing Go.
+The Salesforce CLI does everything this can do right now.

 ## Install
-ForceData should work on [any OS that Go builds for](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63).
+forcedata should work on [any OS that Go builds for](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63).
 As of now it doesn't have any special OS dependencies.

 I don't have an install script yet so you will have to install a binary manually.
 Download one of the release binaries and add it to a directory in your PATH.
-On Linux and Unix, you can do this by doing something like:
+On a *nix system, you can do this by doing something like:

 ```
 mv forcedata-linux /usr/local/bin/data